geopython/diving-into-pygeoapi/workshop/content/docs/publish/ogcfeat.md

 ### OWSlib

-[OWSlib](https://geopython.github.io/OWSLib) is a Python library to interact with OGC Web Services.
-Recent support for OGC API - Features, Coverages, Records and Processes has been added.
+[OWSlib](https://geopython.github.io/OWSLib) is a Python library to interact with OGC Web Services and supports a number of OGC APIs including OGC API - Features.

-!!! question "Interact with OGC API Features via OWSLib"
+!!! question "Interact with OGC API - Features via OWSLib"

-    If you do not have python installed, consider to run this exercise in a docker container or in a cloud environment.
-From console install owslib:
+    If you do not have Python installed, consider running this exercise in a Docker container or in a cloud environment.

     <div class="termy">
     ```bash
-    pip3 install owslib
+    $ pip3 install owslib
     ```
     </div>